 You can also apply for a work permit which will help you to get citizenship sooner after your student visa.

 For citizenship, you need to be in Ireland working after your studies for at least 5 years.

 Critical Skills List:

-- If your work is in Critical Skills (list of occupation given in the Department of Business and Innovation in Ireland), you will get the visa for two years known as Stamp 1.
+- If your work is in Critical Skills (list of occupations given in the Department of Business and Innovation in Ireland), you will get the visa for two years known as Stamp 1.

 - After two years you can get stamp 4 which is almost equivalent to citizenship here.
 It allows you to buy a property or do business in the country.

 - If you are not on the critical skills list, you can work on stamp 1G for two years (it is extended only for two years), after that you can apply for a general work permit.